ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

-# Creating and publishing a node.js module en GitHub y en NPM
+# Creating and publishing a node.js module in GitHub and NPM Registries

 Creating a node module and publishing it to npm is a fairly straightforward process.
 Haven't done it yet?
 Not sure what I'm talking